Music for St. Francis Day: ”WEISFLOG’S DOG” or ”The Bureau for Insulted and Mistreated Animals in Chicago”

 For narrator, chamber ensemble (string quintet, trumpet, oboe, piano) and female choir.
 Duration 37-40 min.
 Music and text: Thomas Åberg.
 Instrumentation from Åberg’s original for organ: Johan-Magnus Sjöberg.

-Now also available in a Swedish version: ”WEISFLOGS HUND” eller ”Byrån för Förolämpade och Misskötta Djur i Chicago”
+Swedish version:”WEISFLOGS HUND” eller ”Byrån för Förolämpade och Misskötta Djur i Chicago”

 Listen to Swedish version with English subtitles